Visiting Us

 James (Jimmy) Stewart and his wife, Gloria – September 1940

-When Jimmy Steward and his wife Gloria came up to Callander in the late summer of 1940, they paid a visit to the home of Dr. A.R.
+When Jimmy Stewart and his wife Gloria came up to Callander in the late summer of 1940, they paid a visit to the home of Dr. A.R.
 Dafoe as well as having a private tour of Quintland.
 As related by his secretary at the time, Gordon Sinclair, Dr. Dafoe would ‘upstage’ his celebrity visitors by having them wait in his waiting room for 5 minutes, then he would suddenly emerge from his living quarters at the back, and welcome them as if he hadn’t known they were there!

 Mae West – 1940’s